Exploring the spectral characteristics of the periodic burster 4U 1323-62: Type-I X-ray burst and persistent emission

-distinct properties with $\alpha \sim 218$, the shortest decay time (29.5 s), and the lowest fluence (0.385 $\times10^{-7}$ erg cm$^{-2}$).
+Except for B4, the burst decay times range from 37.4-50.8 s, classifying them as short bursts ($\leq$ few minutes).
+B4 shows distinct properties with $\alpha \sim 218$, the shortest decay time (29.5 s), and the lowest fluence (0.385 $\times10^{-7}$ erg cm$^{-2}$).
 Such a high $\alpha$ typically indicates either accretion-driven emission or incomplete fuel burning (\citealt{10.1093/mnras/staa2749}).
 In contrast, the subsequent bursts (B5 and B6) with $\alpha \sim$ 64–74 are consistent with mixed H/He-fueled events.

-The large $\alpha$ of B4 suggests enhanced accretion energy and reduced nuclear burning efficiency, as following \citealt{galloway2008thermonuclear}, the parameter $\alpha$ can also be expressed as $\alpha = \frac{Q_{grav}}{Q_{nuc}}(1+z)$, where $Q_{grav}$ is the gravitational potential energy released during accretion and z represents redshift which corresponds to $(1+z)=1.31$ for a neutron star with mass $M=1.4M_{\odot}$ and radius R=10 km.
+The large $\alpha$ of B4 suggests enhanced accretion energy and reduced nuclear burning efficiency, as following \citealt{galloway2008thermonuclear}, the parameter $\alpha$ can also be expressed as $\alpha = \frac{Q_{\rm grav}}{Q_{\rm nuc}}(1+z)$, where $Q_{\rm grav}$ is the gravitational potential energy released during accretion and z represents redshift which corresponds to $(1+z)=1.31$ for a neutron star with mass $M=1.4M_{\rm \odot}$ and radius R=10 km.
 Occurring at the bottom of an intensity dip, B4’s low flux likely results from coronal scattering (\citealt{1987A&A...178..137F}).
 Its peak count rate (94 counts s$^{-1}$) is 38\% below the mean (152 counts s$^{-1}$), and its peak flux is 55\% below the average, though its pre-burst persistent flux is not the lowest.
 The rise time (2 s) is also significantly shorter than in other bursts ($>5$ s).
 In this regard, \cite{jonker1998persistent} reported the detection of a secondary burst in two observations, as well as a burst occurring during one of the dips, in the 1997 \textit{RXTE} observation of the source.
 As noted by \cite{albayati2021discovery}, certain bursts can display multiple peaks, and such double-peaked profiles are sometimes interpreted as separate bursts (\citealt{bhattacharyya2007unusual}).
 Therefore, B4’s low peak and short rise time may indicate that it represents a double-peaked burst event.
-This interpretation is further supported by the fact that burst B3 shows the highest fluence ($\sim$1.572 $\times$ $10^{-10}$ erg cm$^{-2}$) and the largest total energy release ($\sim$1.882 $\times$ $10^{39}$ erg), suggesting significant fuel burning immediately before the weaker B4 event.
+This interpretation is further supported by the fact that burst B3 shows the highest fluence ($\sim$1.572 $\times$ $10^{-10}$ erg cm$^{-2}$) and the largest total energy release ($\sim$1.882 $\times$ $10^{39}$ erg), suggesting significant fuel burning immediately before the weaker B4 event.\\